abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Composition
 ---

-One of the few, or maybe even the only, requirement for a structure to be called a category is that two morphisms can make a third, or in other words that morphisms are *composable* - given two successive arrows with appropriate type signature, we can draw a third one that is equivalent to the consecutive application of the other two.
+One of the few or maybe even the only requirement for a structure to be called a category is that two morphisms can make a third, or in other words that morphisms are *composable* - given two successive arrows with appropriate type signature, we can draw a third one that is equivalent to the consecutive application of the other two.

 ![Composition of morphisms](composition.svg)